Article contents

 Ultimately, a mortgage broker can do all the hard work for you and potentially save you thousands of pounds a year.
 Meanwhile, you get to just put your feet up and watch Netflix.
 Sounds like a done deal to us!

 You can’t apply for a mortgage until you’ve had an offer accepted on a property.
 So, now for the exciting part.
-This is where you get to snoop around other people’s houses pretending you’re on ‘Location, Location, Location’ or whatever other fun property programmes you like perusing in your spare time.
+This is where you get to snoop around other people’s houses pretending you’re on ‘Location, Location, Location’.

 Most mortgages in principle only last 60 to 90 days, so ideally you’d want to find a property within this time.
 However, if you don’t, it’s really not the end of the world.
 Remember that buying a home is a huge investment (probably the biggest you’ll ever make!) so it’s important you take your time and don’t rush yourself.